howard36/stack-solver/README.md

 # stack-exchange-ai
-Using ChatGPT to automatically answer questions on Stack Exchange
+A friendly bot that finds unanswered questions on Stack Exchange and gives helpful answers.
+Powered by the ChatGPT AI made by OpenAI.